netguru/nodejs-recruitment-task/README.md

   Status: 201
 ```

-#### Mandatory requirement is to publish the application in one of the popular hosting services e.g. Heroku, AWS, etc
+#### Mandatory requirement is to publish the application on AWS.
+Please use your own account and services with free tiers.

 There will be evaluated whether:
 * your solution realizes task assumptions